 2> stop the cg-SDT-RetransmissionTimer for the corresponding HARQ process, if running.

-2> stop the cg-LTM-RetransmissionTimer for the corresponding HARQ process, if running.

-2> stop the cg-RACH-less-RetransmissionTimer Ifor the corresponding HARQ process, if running.
+2> stop the cg-RRC-RetransmissionTimer Ifor the corresponding HARQ process, if running.

 2> if there is an ongoing RACH-less handover procedure; and

 2> if the uplink grant has been received on the PDCCH for the MAC entity's C-RNTI after the first PUSCH transmission to the Serving Cell; and